 While Peter goes to get the bad guy, Happy is tasked with rescuing the kids he's targeting.
 They end up cornered in the Tower of London and Happy attempts to throw a shield at an incoming drone.
 It clatters to the ground without hitting anything, and Happy asks the eternal question, "How does the Cap do that?"

-In Endgame, we see that Cap is worthy of wielding both his own shield and Thor's Mjölnir.
+Endgame, we see that Cap is worthy of wielding both his own shield and Thor's Mjölnir.
 During the Tower Bridge battle, Spider-Man seems to recreate this moment, wielding a Tower Bridge sign like a shield, and throwing a detonating device he made from a drone.
+26 Rosie Thompson

-In the original Spider-Man trilogy, Peter Parker (Tobey Maguire) worked as a photographer for The Daily Bugle, selling mostly photos of Spider-Man.
+Spider-Man trilogy, Peter Parker (Tobey Maguire) worked as a photographer for The Daily Bugle, selling mostly photos of Spider-Man.
 His boss J. Jonah Jameson (J.K.
 Simmons) makes a mid-credits scene appearance, revealing Spider-Man's identity to the world on his conspiracy-based web-series, also called The Daily Bugle.
+28 The Skrulls

 The Marvel Cinematic Universe keeps on getting bigger, so keep your eyes peeled for more callbacks.